NovaBros/NovaBot/commands.md

 ### Syntax
 Arguments wrapped in `[square brackets]` are required.
 Arguments wrapped in `<angle brackets>` are optional.
+These conventions are likely only true here.
+`help` commands may say something completely different, but they are not accurate (yet).

+## Plugins
 ### Tommy
 The Tommy plugin offers some commands to view and manage quotes from Tommy.
 All commands except for `tommy` are restricted to special TommyAuthorized users.